TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 where you will find the function :php:`stdWrap()` and the array :php:`$stdWrapOrder`, which represents the exact order of execution.

-Note that the :ts:`stdWrap` property "orderedStdWrap" allows you to execute multiple :ts:`stdWrap` functions in a freely selectable order.
+Note that the :typoscript:`stdWrap` property "orderedStdWrap" allows you to execute multiple :typoscript:`stdWrap` functions in a freely selectable order.

 The above example could be rewritten to this::